shopping cart 0

 Foundations

-Different types of foundations can improve the quality of sleep for sleepers with arthritis.
+Different types of mattress foundations can improve the quality of sleep for sleepers with arthritis.
 For example, adjustable foundation beds allow a sleeper to customize the most comfortable and pressure-relieving sleeping position by elevating some sections of the bed.
 Other foundations are specifically made for couples to reduce sleep interruptions, and allow them to customize their preferred sleeping positions individually.

 Night Sleep Trial and Return Policy